vusion/css-sprite-loader/README.md

 Our loader works in a way different to others:

-- Easy to toggle whether use sprite or not by specifying path query.
+- Easy to toggle whether to use sprite or not by specifying path query.
 - Fully support css `background` property, includes `background-position`, `background-size` and others.
 Make sure there are same effect before and after handling.
 For example:

 ``` css